 How to make a website for business

-- Get some assistance to build a business website, that doesn’t cost the earth.
+- Where to get assistance to build a business website

 1. Create a website from scratch

-- Wix (free and paid option with lots of designer templates),
+- Wix — (3rd popular website —2.5% of the world market.
+Free and paid option with lots of designer templates),

 - Simplified system